ZgzInfinity/SpaceInvaders/README.md

   interruptions, causing problems when playing the music tracks.
 * To run the program use the Script.bat file, it's in the Release, and don't start SpaceInvaders.exe.
 * Pause the game before minimizing it by pressing the TAB key.
-* Press ALT key to play the soundtrack list.
+* Press ALTGR key to play the soundtrack list.

 ## 5 - Tests